-Besides reading my ebook!
+Besides reading my ebooks!

 My suggestion is to peruse the pages of Traditional Home Magazine, where the tagline is "Classic Taste, Modern Life."
+Look for them on Pinterest.

 Isn't that the same message you want your home to whisper in the ear of buyers?